SocialGouv/kontinuous/docs/advanced/configuration.md

 - environment variables (override config file)
 - command line options (override environment variables)

+Here is a non exhaustive [liste of variable](./advanced/configuration-vars.md#configuration-variables) with some informations on usage and behavior.

 For exhaustive description of behavior you can [check the source code](https://github.com/socialgouv/kontinuous/blob/master/packages/common/config/load-config.js). <br>